ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 if there was an error.
 The hub need not wait for a response before sending the next fanout message.

+If the hub server does not contain an HTTP 201 response code, then it SHOULD retry the request, respecting any guidance provided by the server in HTTP header fields such as Retry-After.
+If a follower server receives a duplicate request to the `/notify` endpoint, in the sense of a request from the same hub server with the same request body as a previous `/notify` request, then the follower server MUST return a 201 Accepted response.
+In such cases, the follower server SHOULD process only the first request; subsequent duplicate requests SHOULD be ignored (despite the success response).

+> **NOTE:** These deduplication provisions require follower servers to track
+> which request bodies they have received from which hub servers.
+Since the
+> matching here is byte-exact, it can be done by keeping a rolling list of
+> hashes of recent messages.
+>
+> This byte-exact replay criterion might not be the right deduplication
+> strategy.
+There might be situations where it is valid for the same hub server
+> to send the same payload multiple times, e.g., due to accidental collisions.
+>
+> If this is a concern, then an explicit transaction ID could be introduced.
+> The follower server would still have to keep a list of recently seen
+> transaction IDs, but deduplication could be done irrespective of the content
+> of request bodies.

 # Relation between MIMI state and cryptographic state